 You may be thinking, it’s just as easy to whip out a lawn chair and read a book next to your friend in your yard.
 The difference is, mockers get excited about exploring a park, beach or nature reserve they’ve never been to before?
 Mocking makes for a bit of adventure and people are making an afternoon of being outdoors together, relaxing and hanging out (literally).

-June 22 is National Hammock Day, so don’t be surprised if you see mockers hanging around in the trees!
+July 22 is National Hammock Day, so don’t be surprised if you see mockers hanging around in the trees!
+Better yet, build this portable hammock stand, so you’ll have a place to hook up your hammock anywhere!

 Need more inspiration to get some fresh air?
 Check out these 34 awesome outdoor DIY projects to get you outside.